Effects of stellar-mass primordial black holes on first star formation

-The Lyman-Werner (LW) photons ($h\nu\sim 11.2-13.6\ \rm eV$) from BH accretion may also play a role, as they can dissociate $\rm H_{2}$ and $\rm HD$, and, therefore, reduce cooling and even suppress fragmentation of star-forming discs.
-Since they are not explicitly treated in our simulations, we here estimate their effects by post-processing.
-Based on the BH spectrum model in \citet[see Sec.~\ref{s2.3.3}]{Takhistov2022}, the distributions of BHs and gas at the end of our simulations (including BH feedback), we estimate that on average each BH contributes $J_{\rm 21}\sim 17 (m_{\rm PBH}/{33\ \rm M_{\odot}})^{2} $ to the intensity of LW radiation (in units of $10^{-21}\ \rm erg\ s^{-1}\ cm^{-2}\ Hz^{-1}\ sr^{-2}$) at the halo centre, ignoring self-shielding (i.e. treating it as an `external' background).
-If we include self-shielding with an $\rm H_{2}$ abundance of $x_{\rm H_{2}}\sim 10^{-3}$ based on the method in \citet{wolcott2011photodissociation}, we obtain $J_{\rm 21}\sim 10^{-3} (m_{\rm PBH}/{33\ \rm M_{\odot}})^{2}$.
-For the fiducial PBH model ($m_{\rm PBH}= 33\ \rm M_{\odot}$, $f_{\rm PBH}=10^{-3}$) consistent with current observational constraints, star-forming minihaloes typically contain $\sim 10-100$ PBHs.
+{Although the LW background produced by PBH accretion is unimportant for first star formation in most cases, as discussed in Sec.~\ref{s4.1}, the local LW radiation (from PBHs within the same halo) may still play a role.
+Since LW feedback is not included in our simulations, we here estimate their effects by post-processing.
+Again, based on the BH spectrum model in \citet[see Sec.~\ref{s2.3.3}]{Takhistov2022} and assuming isothermal distributions of gas and BHs, we find that on average each BH contributes $J_{\rm 21}\sim 0.6 (m_{\rm PBH}/{33\ \rm M_{\odot}})^{1.9} $ to the intensity of LW radiation (in units of $10^{-21}\ \rm erg\ s^{-1}\ cm^{-2}\ Hz^{-1}\ sr^{-2}$) at the centre of a halo with $M_{\rm h}\sim 10^{6}\ \rm M_{\odot}$ at $z\sim 20$, ignoring self-shielding (i.e. treating it as an `external' background). } For the fiducial PBH model ($m_{\rm PBH}= 33\ \rm M_{\odot}$, $f_{\rm PBH}=10^{-3}$) consistent with current observational constraints, star-forming minihaloes typically contain $\sim 10-100$ PBHs.
 We thus expect that in most minihaloes the total LW intensity from PBHs cannot reach the critical value $J_{21}\sim 10^{3}$ \citep{Sugimura2014}, required to sufficiently suppress $\rm H_{2}$ cooling and fragmentation, leading to the formation of massive ($\sim 10^{4}-10^{6}\ \rm M_{\odot}$) direct-collapse BHs (DCBHs, reviewed by e.g. \citealt{Latif2019, Haemmerle2020}).